SOURCES FOR HISTORY OF MODERN AND CONTEMPORARY ART

 Assessment methods and criteria

-The exam (20/30 minutes max) concern the entire course, with at least one test of written source analysis, among the sources presented during the lectures.
-The rest of the exam aims to test the student knowledge on the first part of the course, and above all, on the second part, for which the students are invited to present an autonomous itinerary, through a power point, starting from the chosen book.
-Attending students are invited to present the power point during classroom; not-attending students are requested to send the power point at least TWO weeks before the oral exam.
+The exam concerns the entire course, with at least one test of written source analysis, among the sources presented during the lectures.
+The rest of the exam aims to test the student knowledge on the first part of the course, and above all, on the second part, for which the students are invited to present an autonomous itinerary, through a powerpoint or a written dissertation, starting from the chosen book.